Archive for the ‘Miscellaneous’ Category

 2. Location, Location, Location

-Window treatments may not seem as important if you are in a remote location without a neighbor for several miles.
-However, if your home looks onto someone else’s, then the first priority with the window treatments in these locations is privacy.
+Choosing window treatments may not seem as important if you are in a remote location without a neighbor for several miles.
+However, if your home looks onto someone else’s, then the first priority when choosing window treatments in these locations is privacy.
 You will need a heavier, easy to open and close style window treatment to ensure you are safe from prying eyes.

 Location also plays a part in the amount of sun you receive through a window.
 Windows which face the sun all day will likely heat up the room, light color window treatments can be used to maximize the light in the room while keeping some of the heat out.
 Blinds can also be good in this scenario.